softwaremill/bootzooka/frontend.md

 In this task all scripts are served in non-concatenated and non-minified version from their original locations (if possible).

-`Grunt server:dist` task
+## `Grunt server:dist` task
----

 This task is similar to the one above with one difference: it preprocessess all the files in order to create distribution (it currently includes concatenation of scripts files), runs tests and serves application from this freshly baked distribution version.
 This server's version doesn't watch for file changes.

-`Grunt build` task
+## `Grunt build` task
----

 It runs all tests and builds everything to as distribution version to `dist` directory.
 It doesn't fire up server.

-`Grunt test` task
+## `Grunt test` task
----

 It simply tests the build one time.
 Tests are run with Karma runner using PhantomJS as default browser.
 Whole tests configuration is in `karma-config.js` file in `ui` project.

-`Grunt autotest` task
+## `Grunt autotest` task
----

 This task runs tests and watches for changes in files.
 When change is detected it runs tests automatically.
 This is especially helpful in hard-development mode.

-Distribution and deployment
+## Distribution and deployment
----

-Although in development `bootzooka-ui` is separate project there is no need to deploy it separately.
-All files from `ui/dist/webapp` (which are genereated during `grunt build`) are used by `backend` to build WAR application.
-All necessary integration on SBT (server build) level is already provided.
-That means when you issue `package` in SBT, you get complete web application which contains both server side and frontend components.
-You can drop it into your web container (as usual) and make use of it.
+Although in development `ui` is separate project there is no need to deploy it separately.
+All files from `ui/dist/webapp` (which are genereated during `grunt build`) are used by `backend` to build the final fat-jar application or .war package.
+All necessary integration with SBT (backend build) is provided.
+That means when you issue `package` in SBT, you get a complete web application which contains both server side and frontend components.
+You can drop it into your web container (as usual).